-Level of Service Category Matrix Current Level of Service

-Community LOS Description of the traffic that is supported No Restrictions

-by municipal bridges (e.g., heavy transport

-vehicles, motor vehicles, emergency

-vehicles, pedestrians, cyclists).

-Description or images of the condition of Refer to OSIM Report

-bridges and how this would affect use of

-the bridges.

-Technical LOS Percentage of bridges in the municipality 0%

-with loading or dimensional restrictions

-For bridges in the municipality, the 66.2 (Fair)

-average bridge condition index value.

-Completion of OSIM Report Every Two Years
+Level of Service Category Matrix Current Level of Service Community LOS Description of the traffic that is supported by municipal bridges (e.g., heavy transport vehicles, motor vehicles, emergency vehicles, pedestrians, cyclists).
+No Restrictions Description or images of the condition of bridges and how this would affect use of the bridges.
+Refer to OSIM Report Technical LOS Percentage of bridges in the municipality with loading or dimensional restrictions 0% For bridges in the municipality, the average bridge condition index value.
+Good Completion of OSIM Report Every Two Years